-Gen Z not ready to eat lab-grown meat
+Gen Z not ready to eat cultured meat

-“Our research has found that Generation Z are not ready to accept cultured meat and view it with disgust,” says the study’s lead researcher, Dr Diana Bogueva.
+“Our research has found that Generation Z are not ready to accept cultured meat; they view it with disgust,” says the study’s lead researcher, Dr Diana Bogueva.

 “In-vitro meat and other alternatives can help to reduce greenhouse emissions and lead to better animal welfare conditions.
 But if cultured meat is to replace livestock-based proteins, it will have to emotionally and intellectually appeal to Gen Z consumers.”

 The survey participants had several concerns relating to cultured meat, including an anticipated disgust, health and safety, and whether it’s a more sustainable option.

 Societal concerns were also prevalent.
 A large number of respondents were worried that eating cultured meat would be in conflict with perceptions of gender and national identity.